 The concept of having testing waiting in-line for the requirement analysts and developers to throw something over the wall.
 A cycle that invariably results in a raft of late bugs, “unnecessary” developer re-work, team quarrels, time-wasting and low morale.

-Unfortunately this approach to testing is all too common.
+Unfortunately, this approach to testing is all too common.

-In the spirit of Agile, it is essential all teams work together throughout the lifecycle and as early as possible.
+In the spirit of Agile, it is essential that all teams work together throughout the lifecycle and as early as possible.
 Continuous collaboration will promote “shared understanding”, healthy discussions and early “quality based” feedback.

-Remember catching a “defect” before it is built (or even authored) is much cheaper than catching a defect late in the development cycle.
+Remember, catching a “defect” before it is built (or even authored) is much cheaper than catching a defect late in the development cycle.